 How do I find out if I am eligible for adjustments?

-- The Exams Office will be informed of any relevant adjustments which have been agreed for you and make the necessary arrangements for your exams.
-You will be sent information about where your exams will take place after the release of the main timetable.
+The Exams Office will be informed of any relevant adjustments which have been agreed for you and make the necessary arrangements for your exams.
+You will be sent information about where your exams will take place following the release of the main timetable.

 In order to receive adjustments you must have agreed and finalised your provisions by one month before the start of the exam period: